lamelyan/blog/_posts/2020-01-03-javascript-closures.md

 ---

 Out of all the blog posts, [the one by Mozilla](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures) is probably the best explanation of closures.

+A prerequisite to understanding closure is to understand lexical scoping.

+>lexical scoping uses the location where a variable is declared within the source code to determine where that variable is available.

 I especially like the section about the practicality of closures.
 Since I primarily use Typescript, I have the convenience of OOP syntactical sugar.
 But it is good to be able to understand how this is achieved.